commercionetwork/commercionetwork/docs/x/mint/tx/open-cdp.md

-#Open a CDP (Collateralized Debt Position)
+# Open a CDP

 :::warning
-Before doing this type of transaction be sure to understand what a CDP is, and how it's works.
+Before performing this type of transaction be sure to understand what a CDP is, and how it works.
-You could loose your token if you don't be careful.
+You could loose your token if you aren't be careful.
 :::

-##Transaction message
+## Transaction message
 To open a new CDP you need to create and sign the following message.

 ```json
 {
   "type": "commercio/MsgOpenCDP",